3 The Operational Review (see Apple Case Study

 The latter's goal is a qualitative one, to serve the customer, rather

-then allocated and costed for each function:
+that is mainly people, are then allocated and costed for each business

 Serving the Customer: